 This intimate hot spring is fairly easy to find and quite accessible from Mammoth Lakes.
 As a result due to its tiny size combined with ease of access can sometimes get crowded here.
 Comfortably seats just a few people – the water source is piped in.
 Often a brush or two will be on site in case someone wants to drain, clean and then refill the tub.

 Sometimes people camp here although it’s not that private of a place to camp with people coming and going.
 The water isn’t that deep.
 If you sit with your back leaning on the north side of this little cement tub you will have excellent views overlooking the jagged mountains of the eastern Sierras.
+More of a family friendly environment here and we have often seen children with parents.
+As a result, not as popular for nude bathing as some of the other hot springs located more to the east of here.

 Shepherd Hot Spring

 We love the fact you can back up your car right next to this particular hot spring, open the door and literally fall out into the water!
 Fairly easy to find from the 395.
 Located in a picturesque meadow.
 Several nearby flat areas are conducive for camping; we have seen tents in close proximity to the springs.
+Also a fairly short trail connects this hot spring with the nearby Crab Cooker Hot Spring.

 Small like a number of the others in the area – comfortably seats 2-3 people although more can certainly fit inside its cozy confines.
 One of the backdrop views is a tiny shallow lake not far away.
+Good views of other steaming hot water slightly to the south east when the ambient temperature is cold enough.

 Wild Willy’s Hot Spring